Boy meets girl.

-Ally is someone who conforms to the 5 foundational assumptions and who, at the same time, supports the LGBT community.
+Ally is someone who conforms to the five foundational assumptions and who, at the same time, supports the LGBT community.

-We’ve examined the theory of LGBT, but their community isn’t made up of cold concepts—it’s made up of people with their feelings and their dreams.
+We have examined the theory of LGBT, but their community isn’t made up of cold concepts—it’s made up of people, with their feelings and their dreams.
 People who suffer insults, discrimination, and, sometimes, unspeakable violence.